 Kingston was the island’s only city for some time, and visitors are often surprised by its size.
 It boasts great nightlife, restaurants and wonderful shopping opportunities.
+Families who enjoy spending time outside can explore to their heart’s content on safaris and hikes.
+The large tourist community means there are many interesting places to see and fun things to do for the whole family.

 Population: About 3 million